-Motion controller have simple push button interaction, while ring selector uses clockwise/counterclockwise 360-degree rotation as trigger.
-Aim selector uses grab gesture for selection confirmation, and main menu requires grab gesture to be performed with both hands.
-To select option in main menu player can move one of the hands up and another down while holding them in dorsal aspect.
+Motion controller has simple push-button interaction, while ring selector uses clockwise/counterclockwise 360-degree rotation as a trigger.
+Aim selector uses grab gesture for selection confirmation, and the main menu requires grab gesture to be performed with both hands.
+To select an option in main menu player can move one of the hands up and another down while holding them in dorsal aspect.

 - run the game, dismiss health and safety warning by hitting any button